Luck: Lack of control

 Circumstantial luck with accidental happenstance of favorable discoveries and/or inventions is serendipity.

 Fallacy

 Another view holds that "luck is probability taken personally."
 A rationalist approach to luck includes the application of the rules of probability and an avoidance of unscientific beliefs.
 The rationalist thinks that the belief in luck is a result of poor reasoning or wishful thinking.
 To a rationalist, a believer in luck who asserts that something has influenced his or her luck commits the "post hoc ergo propter hoc" logical fallacy: that because two events are connected sequentially, they are connected causally as well.
-In general:
+In general, this fallacy is that: